 11-11 Owani Kawabe Owani-machi, Minami Tsugaru-gun, Aomori (Wanicome)

 55-2 Owani-aza Owani, Owani-machi, Minami Tsugaru-gun, Aomori

 ◎ Owani Shizenmura Namahamu Koubou

 This coverage tour has been implemented under FY2017 “New Tohoku” Interaction Model Project led by Japan’s Reconstruction Agency.

-”Gourmet Ride” event with the route to meet people and experience food introduced in this article will be held on Sep.30 and Oct.1, 2017.
+”Gourmet Ride” event with the route to meet people and experience food introduced in this article Sep.30 and Oct.1, 2017.

 Please learn more about the event.